OpAthRom-17-07: Architectural terracottas from San Giovenale

 ActaRom-4° , Open Access / 2024-01-23

-All content of Opuscula 13 is available with open access.
-Printed edition distributed by Eddy.se AB.
-Also available at Amazon.com, Adlibris, and Bokus.
-View volume at ERIH PLUS.
+Opuscula is published by the Swedish Institutes at Athens and Rome, with the aid of a grant from the Swedish Research Council.
+Distributed by Eddy.se AB.
+View journal at ERIH PLUS.
+All content available with open access.
 Erik Wetter and the genesis of the San Giovenale excavations By Fredrik Tobin-Dodd (Swedish Institute of Classical Studies in Rome, Italy) Abstract The Swedish excavations at San Giovenale (1956–1965) had a major impact in the field of pre-Roman archaeology in Italy, primarily through the discovery of remains of both Etruscan and earlier domestic architecture.
 This article examines the genesis of the project, and suggests that the early history of the project has sometimes been misrepresented.
 While the excavations came to serve as a training-ground for young Swedish archaeologists and made very important contributions to the study of ancient domestic architecture, these were not explicit goals at the conception of the project.
 The article also studies the peculiar role of Admiral Erik Wetter in the San Giovenale excavations.
 Despite not being an archaeologist himself, Wetter was both the instigator and, in many ways, the driving force behind the project.
-The result was an unusual and unclear leadership situation, something that in the long run created problems for the project.
-Bibliographical information Fredrik Tobin-Dodd,…
+The result was an unusual and unclear leadership situation, something that in the long run…

 Article , Content / 2009-12-02

-Opuscula 2 (2009) is now available for purchase and free download at Bokorder.se.
-Also available at Amazon.com, Amazon.de, Bokus.com and Adlibris.com.
+Opuscula is published by the Swedish Institutes at Athens and Rome, with the aid of a grant from the Swedish Research Council.
+Distributed by Eddy.se AB.
+View journal at ERIH PLUS.
+All content available with open access.
 The Brygos painter at San Giovenale By Yvonne Backe-Forsberg Abstract Based on stylistic criteria, it is argued in the following article that two Attic red-figured cups, one fragmentary kylix called the Pietrisco cup found in the Etruscan Bridge complex and the other one from a chamber tomb at San Giovenale, were made by the Brygos painter or a member of his circle c.
 490–480 BC.
 The Pietrisco cup may even have been produced by Brygos the potter as it belongs to the cone-foot class.
 This group was previously dated to 480–475 BC, but is now backdated to 490–475 due to the analysis of the painting on the tondo of the Pietrisco cup.
 The Pietrisco cup was found with a substantial amount of Attic Black-figured, Red-figured and Blackglazed fragments in a fill deposit in a quadrant building of tufa ashlars interpreted as a sacellum near the Etruscan bridge at the Pietrisco brook in San Giovenale, Etruria.
-The two cups are the third and fourth kylikes attributed to the Brygos painter found in the settlement and in tombs at San Giovenale…
+The two cups are the third and fourth…

 Opuscula Romana 31–32 (2006–2007)